hai all...

 ""Our context"? you seem to take for granted that we put this question in the same context, which I'm almost sure we don't. :-)

 Beside that, no, the human being can't "chose" the reason.
 Yet, he can EXPERIENCE the "reason".
 Discern it.
 Understand it.
-Use whatever verb with this kind of meaning you like. :-)
+Use whatever verb with this kind of meaning you like. :-) And then the human being can "chose" to ACCEPT it, or not.

 My humble opinion is that we (on average, and as a culture/society) DON'T, and this causes plenty of disturbing consequences. :-)